Read this before you call 101

 The Benefits Agency prosecute their own cases, the police do not deal with benefit fraud.

-If you suspect a person of benefit fraud you should contact the National Benefit Fraud Hotline on 0800 854 440, opening hours between 7am and 11pm, 7 days a week or on the Report benefit fraud page on the gov.uk website.
+If you suspect a person of benefit fraud, you should contact the National Benefit Fraud Hotline on 0800 854 440.
+The opening hours are between 7am and 11pm, 7 days a week or on the Report benefit fraud page on the gov.uk website.

 If you need advice regarding receiving benefits or lost benefits you should contact the Benefits Agency Browse: Benefits - GOV.UK (www.gov.uk)